Ramsey Campbell

-Ramsey Campbell (born 4 January 1946) is an English horror fiction writer, editor and critic who has been writing for well over fifty years.
+Ramsey Campbell (born 4 January 1946) is an English horror fiction writer, editor and critic who has been writing for over sixty years.
 He is the author of over 30 novels and hundreds of short stories, many of them winners of literary awards.
 Three of his novels have been adapted into films.

-Since he first came to prominence in the mid-1960s, critics have cited Campbell as one of the leading writers in his field: T. E. D. Klein has written that "Campbell reigns supreme in the field today", and Robert Hadji has described him as "perhaps the finest living exponent of the British weird fiction tradition", while S. T. Joshi stated, "future generations will regard him as the leading horror writer of our generation, every bit the equal of Lovecraft or Blackwood."
-In a 2021 appreciation of his collected works, The Washington Post said, "[t]aken together, they constitute one of the monumental accomplishments of modern popular fiction."
+Since he first came to prominence in the mid-1960s, critics have cited Campbell as one of the leading writers in his field: T.E.D.
+Klein has written that "Campbell reigns supreme in the field today", and Robert Hadji has described him as "perhaps the finest living exponent of the British weird fiction tradition", while S. T. Joshi stated, "future generations will regard him as the leading horror writer of our generation, every bit the equal of Lovecraft or Blackwood."
+In a 2021 appreciation of his collected works, The Washington Post said: "Taken together, they constitute one of the monumental accomplishments of modern popular fiction."

 Overview

 Early life and work

 Campbell was born in Liverpool, England, to Alexander Ramsey and Nora (Walker) Campbell.
 He was educated by Christian Brothers at St Edward's College, Liverpool.
 Campbell's childhood and adolescence were marked by the rift between his parents, who became estranged shortly after his birth.
 Campbell's father became a shadowy presence more often heard than seen.
 Campbell states, "I didn't see my father face to face for nearly twenty years, and that was when he was dying."
-Years later, Campbell's mother degenerated into paranoia and schizophrenia, rendering his own life a living hell—an experience he has discussed in detail in the introduction and afterword to the restored text of The Face That Must Die.
+Years later, Campbell's mother degenerated into paranoia and schizophrenia, rendering his life a living hell—an experience he has discussed in detail in the introduction and afterword to the restored text of The Face That Must Die.
 Other autobiographical pieces regarding Campbell's life are available in Section V, "On Ramsey Campbell" in his essay collection Ramsey Campbell, Probably: 30 Years of Essays and Articles (ed.
-S.T.
-Joshi), as well as in the novella The Enigma of the Flat Policeman (2020).
+S. T. Joshi), as well as in the novella The Enigma of the Flat Policeman (2020).

 Campbell's mother "wrote a great deal, novel after novel, but was largely unpublished aside from a handful of short stories in writer's magazines."
 She encouraged her young son to send his writing off from an early age.
-Growing up in the blitzed landscape of post-war Liverpool, Campbell avidly consumed the work of Lovecraft, Ambrose Bierce, Franz Kafka and the cinema of film noir.
+Growing up in the blitzed landscape of post-war Liverpool, Campbell avidly consumed the work of Lovecraft, Ambrose Bierce, Franz Kafka, Fritz Leiber, Graham Greene, and the cinema of film noir.